harsh746-exe/gametime-hero-RSVP/README.md

-# Gametime Hero RSVP Service
+# Event RSVP System

-A simple, focused module for managing RSVP responses for events in the Gametime Hero platform.
+A modern, interactive event RSVP system built with React and TypeScript.
+This system allows users to manage event responses, view attendees, and track event statistics in real-time.

 ## Features